grnet/bg-mixnet/README.md

 When Toom-Cook 4 optimization is used, which means that 4 convenient points are used for exponentiations, the number of rows has to be a power of 4.

 Another issue in Stadium's mixnet is that the number of columns (n) should not be smaller than the number of rows (m).
 The implementation crashes in this case.
 This is because of a careless array definition that is fixed at commit [c48a5bda544](https://github.com/grnet/bg-mixnet/commit/c48a5bda544de4734afb8e52f3f336441207ca6f).

+If n<4 was supplied, the mixnet generated ciphers up to n = 4.
+To cover for this, we don't allow n < 4.

 ### Bayer-Groth's mixnet